sourcecred/docs/docs/setup/plugins/discourse.md

 relative value they've added.
 Something which would be easy to game, making it less suitable for lower trust levels for the time being.

-Another thing to keep in mind, is that private forums are not included for Cred calculation.
+Another thing to keep in mind, is that only public posts are included for Cred calculation.
+Private categories and private messages for example receive no Cred.
+This both creates an incentive to have discussions in public as much as possible and is necessary for security as private data could otherwise leak.

 ## Installing